onekey-sec/unblob/docs/development.md

 - **pre-commit**: We are using [pre-commit](https://pre-commit.com/) to run checks like linters, type checks and formatting issues.

-- **Git LFS**: We have big integration test files and we are using Git LFS to track them.
+- **Git LFS**: We have big integration test files, and we are using Git LFS to track them.
   [Install `git-lfs`](https://git-lfs.github.com/) from the website.

 - **Rust** (_Optional_): unblob has an optional Rust extension for performance